IBM-Bluemix-Docs/mobilepush/push-compliance.md

 ### Deleting application settings
 {: #del-app-settings}

-The notification provider configuration settings from APNS,GCM, and WebPush can be deleted from your {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance using the application settings delete API provided [here](https://cloud.ibm.com/apidocs/push-notifications#retrieve-application-settings).
-When the notification provider configuration setttings are deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.
+The notification provider configuration settings from APNS, GCM, and WebPush can be deleted from your {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance by using the application settings delete API provided [here](https://cloud.ibm.com/apidocs/push-notifications#retrieve-application-settings).
+When the notification provider configuration settings are deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.

 ### Deleting a device registration
 {: #del-device-registration}

-Devices registered with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance for Push Notification can be deleted from the service instance by providing the Device Id details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#deletes-unregisters-an-existing-device-registratio).
+Devices that are registered with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance for Push Notification can be deleted from the service instance by providing the Device Id details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#deletes-unregisters-an-existing-device-registratio).
 When a device registration is deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.

 ### Deleting a tag
 {: #del-tag}

-Tags defined with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance to send and receive messages using tags can be deleted from the service instance by providing the Tag Name details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-tag).
+Tags defined with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance to send and receive messages by using tags can be deleted from the service instance by providing the Tag Name details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-tag).
 When a tag is deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.

 ### Deleting a channel and channel group
 {: #del-channel-group}